 All three groups benefit from the whole.
 The creators need the producers to make the site successful, just as the producers need consumers to make it worthwhile.
 And of course the consumers will not visit the site without the effort put in by creators and producers.

 This is reminiscent of an ecosystem in several ways.
-One of the most fascinating aspects of the the social web is the fact that no one is really in control (unless a proprietary software is used).
+One of the most fascinating aspects of the the social web is the fact that no one is really in control (unless you consider proprietary systems).
 There’s no way to guess where it goes, once unleashed.
 Buckle up and sign in, we’re about embark into your future.

 2 comments